chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 ### Enable on per Application EC2 and ECS ###

-7. Set healthcare from load balancer healthcheck to AWS native healthcheck
+7. Set healthcare from load balancer healthcheck to AWS native healthcheck.
+(If deploying AWS Load Balancers this MAY be something you turn off later).

 # Connect Spinnaker to EKS cluster